krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     used.

 **-e** *enc*:*salt*,...
-    Use the specified list of enctype-salttype pairs for setting the new keys of the principal.
+    Uses the specified keysalt list for setting the new keys of the principal.
+See :ref:`Keysalt_lists` in :ref:`kdc.conf(5)` for a list of possible values.

 **-q**
     Display less verbose information.